verial-lab/typescript-ddd-monorepo_template/docs/adrs/ADR-001-typescript-module-resolution-strategy.md

 ### Positive

-- Build system works reliably
-- Code organization is improved where possible
-- Clear sections in index.ts files improve readability
-- Improved type safety throughout the codebase
-- Earlier detection of potential errors at compile time rather than runtime
+- Full adherence to style guide possible for all packages
+- Consistent code organization across the monorepo
+- No need for explicit file extensions in imports
-- Better IDE support with more accurate autocompletion and type checking
+- Better IDE support with simpler imports
-- Clearer interfaces and contracts between components
-- Reduced likelihood of runtime errors related to type mismatches
+- Improved development experience
+- Works well with modern bundlers
+- Supports both browser and Node.js packages

 ### Negative

-- Unable to fully adhere to the style guide for all packages
-- Inconsistent code organization across the monorepo
-- Technical limitations prevent ideal code structure
+- Diverges from Node.js's native ESM resolution
-- May require more explicit type declarations and type assertions
+- May require additional bundler configuration in some cases
-- Could increase development time for new features initially
-- Might require refactoring of existing code to comply with stricter type checking
+- Some packages need to choose between base.json and node.json

 ### Neutral